WelSimLLC/welsim.github.io/collections/_posts/2022-10-04-paraview-data-file-format-and-writing.md

 ### ParaView Data File Format

 ParaView data (pvd) file is an xml file built on the top of the VTK system.
-Chief among them is the time defined for each sub file, which can be used to display the result time in postprocessing.
-This is a necessary feature for transient analysis prost-processing.
+Most vital is the defined time for each sub file, which can be used to display the result time in postprocessing.
+This is a necessary feature for transient analysis post-processing.

 Each property is defined as follows:

-Type: The type is “Collection”, which means containing a set of data files.
+**Type**: The type is “Collection”, which means containing a set of data files.

-Version: The version, currently the default is 0.1.
+**Version**: The version, currently the default is 0.1.

-Byte_order: For binary storage format, “BigEndian” or “LittleEndian” needs to be set.
+**Byte_order**: For binary storage format, “BigEndian” or “LittleEndian” needs to be set.
 Depends on the endianness of the platform on which this file is written.
 Most consumer-level laptops and desktops use little endian; older clusters and supercomputers may use big endian.

-Compressor: Optional.
+**Compressor**: Optional.
 Set the compression method, such as “vtkZLibDataCompressor”.

-Timestep: floating point value.
+**Timestep**: Floating point value.
 Time points for transient datasets.

-Group: Optional.
+**Group**: Optional.
 Lists the unique assigned identifier of the source, reader, or filter that created this dataset.

-Part: The identification number of this part of the current dataset. is an integer value greater than or equal to 0.
+**Part**: The identification number of this part of the current dataset. is an integer value greater than or equal to 0.

-File: The name of the sub file in this dataset. relative path.
+**File**: The name of the sub file in this dataset. relative path.

 As shown in the figure, the following figure is the pvd file generated by WELSIM.
-Contains nine time steps in a transient analysis.
+In this transient analysis, it contains nine time steps.

 <p align="center">
   <img src="\assets\blog\20221004\welsim_pvd_file.png" alt="welsim_pvd_file" />